-Under the 2022 Plan, Options are exercisable over periods of up to 10 years as determined by the Board of Directors and are required to have an exercise price no less than the closing market price of the Company's shares on the trading day immediately preceding the day on which the Company announces the grant of options (or, if the grant is not announced, the closing market price prevailing on the day that the option is granted) less the applicable discount, if any, permitted by the policies of the Exchange and approved by the Board.
-Pursuant to the 2022 Plan, the Board may from time to time authorize the issue of Options to Directors, officers, employees, and consultants of the Company and its subsidiaries or employees of companies providing management or consulting services to the Company or its subsidiaries.
-The maximum number of Common Shares that may be issued pursuant to Options previously granted and those granted under the 2002 Plan is 10% of the issued and outstanding Common Shares at the time of the grant.
+Under the 2022 Plan, Options are exercisable over periods of up to 10 years as determined by the Board of Directors and are required to have an exercise price no less than the closing market price of the Company's shares on the trading day immediately preceding the day on which the Company announces the grant of Options (or, if the grant is not announced, the closing market price prevailing on the day that the option is granted), less the applicable discount, if any, permitted by the policies of the Exchange and approved by the Board of Directors.
+Pursuant to the 2022 Plan, the Board of Directors may from time to time authorize the issue of Options to Directors, officers, employees, and consultants of the Company and its subsidiaries or employees of companies providing management or consulting services to the Company or its subsidiaries.

+The maximum number of Common Shares that may be reserved for issuance under outstanding Options granted pursuant to the 2022 Plan is a number equal to 10% of the Company's issued and outstanding Common Shares as constituted on the date of any grant of Options under the Stock Option Plan (the "SOP Limit").
 In addition to the SOP Limit, the number of Shares which may be reserved for issuance pursuant to the 2002 Plan are subject to the following limitations (unless otherwise specified, capitalized terms in the following bullets are as defined in the 2002 Plan):

-- to any one Optionee, within a twelve-month period, not more than 5% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis, unless the Company has obtained Disinterested Shareholder Approval; - to Insiders (as a group), at any point in time, not more than 10% of the total number of issued and outstanding Shares, on a non-diluted basis, unless the Company has obtained Disinterested Shareholder Approval; - to Insiders (as a group), within a twelve-month period, not more than 10% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis, unless the Company has obtained Disinterested Shareholder Approval; - to any one Consultant, within a twelve-month period, not more than 2% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis; and - to all Investor Relations Service Providers (as defined in Exchange Policy 1.1), within a twelve-month period, not more than 2% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis.
+- to any one Optionee, within a twelve-month period, not more than 5% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis, unless the Company has obtained Disinterested Shareholder Approval; - to Insiders (as a group), at any point in time, not more than 10% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis, both in any 12-month period and at any point in time, unless the Company has obtained the approval of Disinterested Shareholders - to Insiders (as a group), within a twelve-month period, not more than 10% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis, unless the Company has obtained Disinterested Shareholder Approval; - to any one Consultant, within a twelve-month period, not more than 2% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis; and - to all Investor Relations Service Providers (as defined in Exchange Policy 1.1), within a twelve-month period, not more than 2% of the total number of issued and outstanding Shares on the Grant Date on a non-diluted basis.